Chrissy Teigen’s Daughter Luna Is Her Mother’s Spitting Image In Hilarious New Instagram Post

 “It wasn’t just being tired, it was being really, really sad and hard on yourself and really down on yourself.
 It wasn’t just the blues.
 A lot of us just think it’s the baby blues, and you’re going through so many things you’re like, ‘Of course I’m tired!’
 But no,” Chrissy said.

 The Sports Illustrated beauty added that it was when her close friends and family started warning her that her personality had changed that she realized she needed professional help.
-She also said that her husband and the people closest to her were very supportive during her recovery process, and she hopes that, by sharing her story, she can raise awareness about postpartum depression and encourage other mothers to look for help.
+She also said that her husband and the people closest to her were very supportive during her recovery process, and she hopes that sharing her story can raise awareness about postpartum depression and encourage other mothers to look for help.